LukePappa/Ourism/text.md

-Attune to the divine essence of existence.
+Attune to the divine essence of existence through contemplative prayer.